United Quest℠ Card review: Best of both worlds?

 Rewards rate

-• 2 miles per dollar on select streaming services
+• 2 miles per $1 spent on dining, select streaming services & all other travel.

-• 1 mile per dollar on all other purchases
+• 1 mile per $1 spent on all other purchases.

 Average